dev-ago/docker-compose/README.md

 ## Usage examples for Gitlab CI/CD

-You can use this image in you `.gitlab-ci.yml` file
+You can use this image in you `.gitlab-ci.yml` file:

 ```` yml
 image: devago/docker-compose